aemsenhuber/github-page-test/misc.md

 To change your login password:

-- connect to https://umaster.usm.uni-muenchen.de/ with a web browser, log in, click on your name at the top right, and choose “Change password”.
+- connect to [https://umaster.usm.uni-muenchen.de/](https://umaster.usm.uni-muenchen.de/) with a web browser, log in, click on your name at the top right, and choose “Change password”.

 To change your email password:

-- connect to https://kmaster.usm.lmu.de/ with a web browser, log in, click on your name at the top right, and choose “Change password”.
+- connect to [https://kmaster.usm.lmu.de/](https://kmaster.usm.lmu.de/) with a web browser, log in, click on your name at the top right, and choose “Change password”.

 ## Email

 Your email address at the USM is username**@usm.uni-muenchen.de** or username**@usm.lmu.de**.
 Mail sent to either address will arrive in your inbox.

-You can read and send email using your favorite IMAP- and SMTP-capable mail program (e.g., Mutt, Pine, Thunderbird, Outlook, Apple Mail) or using one of the email interfaces on our web server (Horde [https://www.usm.uni-muenchen.de/horde/], SquirrelMail [https://www.usm.uni-muenchen.de/webmail/], or Roundcube [https://www.usm.uni-muenchen.de/roundcubemail/]).
+You can read and send email using your favorite IMAP- and SMTP-capable mail program (e.g., Mutt, Pine, Thunderbird, Outlook, Apple Mail) or using one of the email interfaces on our web server ([Horde](https://www.usm.uni-muenchen.de/horde/), [SquirrelMail](https://www.usm.uni-muenchen.de/webmail/), or [Roundcube](https://www.usm.uni-muenchen.de/roundcubemail/)).
 SquirrelMail and Roundcube have a simpler interface, Horde also supports calendars, to-do lists, etc. For all email interfaces you need to authenticate using your username and email password.

 If you prefer using a dedicated email program, here are the required settings: